danialafjeh/Project-4-Online-Pharmacy-Website/README.md

 ‼️ NOTE : The language of the website is completely in Persian.

-## 🚀 Features
+## Features

-* 🔍 Advanced product search functionality
+* Advanced product search functionality
-* 🛒 Complete online shopping experience
+* Complete online shopping experience
-* 📦 Product categories and brand filtering system
+* Product categories and brand filtering system
-* 🧾 Browse all products with dynamic filters
+* Browse all products with dynamic filters
-* 💊 Pharmacy products organized by categories and brands
+* Pharmacy products organized by categories and brands
-* 👨‍⚕️ Pharmacy and doctor information stored dynamically in the database
+* Pharmacy and doctor information stored dynamically in the database
-* 📄 Dedicated About Us and Doctor Information pages
+* Dedicated About Us and Doctor Information pages
-* 🔐 Secure authentication and authorization system
+* Secure authentication and authorization system
-* 👤 User registration, login, and logout system
+* User registration, login, and logout system
-* ✨ Modern and responsive authentication forms
+* Modern and responsive authentication forms
-* 🧑‍💼 Separate authentication system for administrators and customers
+* Separate authentication system for administrators and customers
-* 🛡️ Role-based access levels and permissions
+* Role-based access levels and permissions

-## 👤 Customer Dashboard Features
+## Customer Dashboard Features

 Customers have access to a dedicated and modern profile dashboard with features such as:

-* 📝 Viewing and editing account information
+* Viewing and editing account information
-* 📍 Managing shipping information, phone numbers, and addresses
+* Managing shipping information, phone numbers, and addresses
-* 📦 Viewing and tracking registered orders
+* Viewing and tracking registered orders
-* ⚙️ Clean and user-friendly profile interface
+* Clean and user-friendly profile interface

 ---

-## 🛠️ Admin Dashboard Features
+## Admin Dashboard Features

 Administrators have access to a powerful management panel with advanced permissions, including:

-* 👥 Managing all users and customer accounts
+* Managing all users and customer accounts
-* 💊 Managing products and pharmacy information
+* Managing products and pharmacy information
-* 👨‍⚕️ Managing doctor information
+* Managing doctor information
-* 🏷️ Managing brands and product categories
+* Managing brands and product categories
-* 📦 Viewing and managing all registered orders
+* Viewing and managing all registered orders
-* ✏️ Editing and deleting website data
+* Editing and deleting website data
-* 🔑 Access to the full Django administration panel
+* Access to the full Django administration panel
-* 💠 Admin dashboard is Django's admin panel but with fully customized looking
+* Admin dashboard is Django's admin panel but with fully customized looking

-## 💻 Technologies Used
+## Technologies Used

-* 🐍 Django (MVT Architecture)
+* Django (MVT Architecture)
-* 🎨 HTML5
+* HTML5
-* 🎨 CSS3
+* CSS3
-* 🎨 SCSS
+* SCSS
-* ⚡ JavaScript
+* JavaScript
-* 🗄️ SQLite / Django ORM
+* SQLite / Django ORM

-## 🎯 Project Goal
+## Project Purpose

 The goal of this project was to build a complete and scalable online pharmacy platform with secure authentication, professional dashboard systems, advanced admin management features, and a modern shopping experience using Django.